-1. INTRODUCTION
+1. Introduction

-Recent estimates indicate that aviation currently accounts for approximately 5% of total anthropogenic radiative forcing (Lee et al., 2009; Dessens et al., 2014).
+Recent estimates indicate that aviation currently accounts for approximately 5% of total anthropogenic radiative forcing (Dessens et al., 2014; Lee et al., 2009).
 Furthermore, the International Civil Aviation Organization (ICAO, 2013) predicts that in the absence of mitigation measures, driven by a sevenfold increase in air traffic, total greenhouse gas (GHG) emissions associated with aviation will be 400-600% higher in 2050 than in 2010.

-To address these concerns, in 2009 the International Air Transport Association (IATA) announced that it aimed to achieve carbon-neutral growth in global airline operations from 2020 onward, and to reduce aviation GHG emissions in 2050 by 50% relative to 2005 (IATA, 2009).
-The industry's strategy for meeting these goals rests upon improvements in operations, airport and air traffic management, airframe and engine technologies, as well as on large-scale introduction of aviation biofuels that have significantly lower GHG emissions on a lifecycle basis than petroleum-derived jet fuel (IATA, 2009).
-Hileman et al. (2013) quantify the reduction in lifecycle GHG emissions intensity required to achieve the 2050 IATA goal in the U.S. They find that, after accounting for predicted growth in airline operations and fuel-efficiency improvements, aviation GHG intensity would need to decrease from 1.37 g of carbon dioxide equivalent (CO2e) per kilogram-kilometer in 2005 to 0.22 g in 2050; a decrease of 84%.
+To address these concerns, in 2009 the International Air Transport Association (IATA) announced that it aimed to achieve carbonneutral growth in global airline operations from 2020 onward, and to reduce aviation GHG emissions in 2050 by 50% relative to 2005 (IATA, 2009).
+The industry's strategy for meeting these goals rests upon improvements in operations, airport and air traffic management, airframe and engine technologies, as well as large-scale introduction of aviation biofuels that have significantly lower GHG emissions on a lifecycle basis than petroleum-derived jet fuel (IATA, 2009).
+Hileman et al. (2013) quantify the reduction in lifecycle GHG emissions intensity required to achieve the 2050 IATA goal in the U.S. They find that, after accounting for predicted growth in airline operations and fuel-efficiency improvements,